Frustrated with Data Caps? Find Out Which Providers Limit Your Data and Why

 How do I track my Cox data usage?

 Sign into your account or use your Cox Connect App to access your data usage meter.
-If you’re anywhere close to exceeding your amount, Cox will send you alerts to let you know.
+At 85%, 100%, and 125% usage, Cox will send you text messages and email alerts to let you know.

 Does Frontier have data caps?